 Many Americans view hard work as the path to achieving the American Dream.
-We work so hard, in fact, that we put in more hours at our jobs than several other industrialized countries such as Germany, Japan and the U.K.
+We work so hard, in fact, that we put in more hours at our jobs than several other industrialized countries.
+The average U.S. worker puts in 1,767 hours per year – 169 hours more than the average in Japan, 400 more than the U.K. and 435 more than Germany.
+During the COVID-19 pandemic, many people have adapted to work from home, which can end up extending work hours even further.

-But some U.S. cities represent the strong work ethic that helped to build the world’s biggest economy better than others.
-In order to determine which cities outwork the rest of America, WalletHub compared the 116 largest cities across nine key metrics.
-Our data set ranges from employment rate to average weekly work hours to share of workers with multiple jobs.
-Read on for our findings, expert insight from a panel of researchers and a full description of our methodology.
+Some U.S. cities represent the strong work ethic that helped to build the world’s biggest economy better than others.
+In order to determine which cities outwork the rest of America, WalletHub compared the 116 largest cities across 11 key metrics.
+Our data set ranges from the employment rate to average weekly work hours to the share of workers with multiple jobs.

 Hardest-Working Cities in the U.S.